Teaching of Languages (Spanish) MATL

-You must first qualify for language study at the graduate level in Spanish or French.
-If you do not have a Bachelor’s degree in French or Spanish or its equivalent (generally 10 courses are required beyond the beginning levels of language study), then you may qualify for graduate level work by taking the ACTFL Oral Proficiency Interview and scoring in the Advanced range.
-Your OPI scores must be sent to the department before beginning the program.
+You must first qualify for language study at the graduate level in Spanish .
+If you do not have a Bachelor’s degree in Spanish or its equivalent (generally 10 courses are required beyond the beginning levels of language study), then you may qualify for graduate level work by taking the ACTFL Oral Proficiency Interview and scoring in the Advanced range.
+Your OPI scores must be sent to the program coordinator before beginning the program.
 Past study abroad course work is also applicable.

 You may qualify to do the online Spanish MATL degree program by taking the ACTFL Oral Proficiency Interview and scoring in the Advanced range.
-Your scores must be sent to the department before beginning the program.
+Your scores must be sent to the program cooridinator before beginning the program.
 Study abroad course work is also applicable.
-Faculty will also review your Statement of Purpose which must be written in the target language to further evaluate your readiness for graduate level course work.
+Faculty will also review your statement of purpose, which must be written in the target language, to further evaluate your readiness for graduate-level course work.

-Yes, you may transfer up to 6 hours of appropriate graduate level course work into our online Spanish MATL degree program.
+Yes, you may transfer up to 33% of the total required hours of appropriate graduate level course work into our online Spanish MATL degree program.
 Coursework from a completed degree cannot be transferred, however.

 It is recommended that you have a fairly new computer and a high-speed Internet connection.
-For certain chat group sessions you will need to purchase a headset with a built-in microphone.
+For chat group sessions you will need a headset with a built-in microphone.

 Yes, as long as you qualify for the languages in which you would like the dual emphases.
 A dual-emphasis degree is 45 hours.
 Please see the Graduate Student Handbook for more information.

-All international students must follow the same application procedures as everyone else.
+All international students must follow the same application procedures as domestic students.
 In addition they must take the IELTS or TOEFL to qualify for the program.
-Please see more information about International student enrollment in the Application Guidelines under the Graduate Program on the departmental Web site.
+Please see the Bulletin for details.

 Yes, most courses have a chat component in the fall and spring semesters.
 You would need to be available to chat during those times.
-Times are listed on our department’s Web site under Course Offerings.
+Times are listed on SOAR.
 Teachers can work with you to make up missed chats, if necessary, but keep in mind that chat is included as part of your grade and is considered important for increasing interaction with your classmates and professors.
-Chat usually occurs once a week and lasts about an hour.
-It occurs either in late afternoon or early evening making it convenient to working teachers.
+Chat usually occurs once a week and lasts an hour.
+It occurs either in late afternoon or early evening, making it convenient to working teachers.